oracle/cloudtestdrive/DataScience/lab100/lab.md

 - `"Which of these columns is likely of value to predict Sale Price?"`
 - `"Which factors of a house would I look at yourself when making a buying decision?"`
+- `"Is enough information available in these columns, are there any empty values?"`

 Imagine that we've decide that we believe the following features are relevant: